SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

 Nmap done: 4096 IP addresses (6 hosts up) scanned in 31.99 seconds
 ```
-along with the AP blacklisting your mac address for roughly 10 minutes.
+Along with the AP blacklisting your mac address for roughly 10 minutes.